Netanyahu questioned again in corruption probe

 - In a Facebook post, Netanyahu denies allegations against him

-Jerusalem (CNN)For the second time in a week, Israeli Prime Minister Benjamin Netanyahu was questioned in an ongoing corruption investigation, according to Israel's Channel 10.
+Jerusalem (CNN)For the second time in a week, Israeli Prime Minister Benjamin Netanyahu was questioned in an ongoing corruption investigation, according to Israeli police spokesman Micky Rosenfeld.

+The interrogation, carried out at the Prime Minister's residence in Jerusalem, lasted five hours, Rosenfeld said.

 Netanyahu is suspected of having received benefits from businessmen, according to Attorney General Avichai Mandelblit, who said the investigation relates to crimes of "moral integrity."
+Netanyahu was also questioned in a second case, but police gave no further details about either criminal investigation into the Prime Minister.

+A second suspect was also interrogated in the last two days, Rosenfeld said.

-Mandelblit, who is the only person with the authority to begin a criminal investigation of the Prime Minister, gave few other details of the investigation or the suspected crimes.
+Under Israeli law, only the attorney general can authorize an investigation of the Prime Minister, and Mandelblit said he would release few details about the case so as not to disrupt the investigation.

 On Monday night, police investigators spent three hours at the Prime Minister's residence in Jerusalem.
 It was the first time Netanyahu had been questioned in this corruption probe, officially marking the beginning of the criminal investigation.
 Netanyahu was questioned "under caution," meaning he is suspected of having committed a crime, and his answers can be used as evidence.